rfo909/RForth/README.md

 The format is as follows:

 - symbolLength: 1 byte
-- symbolData: ...
+- symbolData: ... (symbolLength bytes)
 - codePointer: word (2 bytes)
 - mode: word (2 bytes)
 - next: word (2 bytes)

-The dictionary is a linked list, and the top is stored in statically allocated location &DictionaryHead defined in ACode.txt, which is readable from Forth by
+The dictionary is a linked list, and the top is stored in statically allocated location &DictionaryHead defined in ACode.txt, which is readable from Forth as:
 ```
 &DictionaryHead @
 ```